snadrus/nodb/README.md

 - Joiner: hard-version:
   - if you're an inner loop, consider marking those you skip
   - if unsorted & "equals" join, map or sort

-Has easy workarounds:
-  - Right JOINs: Move Right to left (do first)
-  - Single Return (item or struct) worthless unless a different interaction model was in plan
-  - Item as table